 The compulsory law units for the two Bond degrees are the same:

 - The LLB comprises 32 subjects in total, including 17 compulsory law subjects, 7 law electives, 3 University core subjects and 5 general electives; and

 - The JD comprises 24 subjects in total, including 17 compulsory law subjects and 7 law electives.

-Canadian students wishing to undertake further studies should consider enrolling in the Master of Laws with a specialisation in Canadian Law and Practice.
+Canadian students wishing to undertake further studies should consider enrolling in the Master of Laws.
 Elective subjects from the Bond JD may be applied as advanced standing and assist students to fast-track their LLM studies.

 For students who wish to remain in Australia and practice law, you can enrol in the Graduate Diploma in Legal Practice (GDLP).